adamranieri/GCP-ACE/CloudPlatform/SdkCommands.md

 - gsutil is for a cloud storage
     - gsutil is actually a python application

+# Common Verbs
+- list
+- describe

+# Global Flags
+- These are flags that can be used on all* gcloud commands
+    - All that it would make sense for the flag to do something
+- --account
+    - --acount=otherperson@dev.com
+    - used to override the current account being used
+- --configuration
+    - used to override current configuaration
+- --format
+    - --format=json
+    - how to display the output of a command
+    - json,xml,csv,yaml and a bunch of others
+- --flatten
+    - split up a key
+- --project
+    - override what project this command refers to
+- --quiet
+    - disable interactive prompts and use defaults
+- --verbosity
+    - --verbosity=error

 # login
 ```bash
     gcloud auth login